ansgarS/Kubernetes-Workshop/README.md

 # kubernetes-workshop

-An introduction into Kubernetes and Service Meshs.
+An introduction into Kubernetes for Beginners - slides will be uploaded soon.

 ## 1 Branches